avo-hq/docs/src/2.0/faq.md

 end
 ```

 This will not work because Avo will execute that code inside itself, a Rails engine.
 So per the [Rails documentation](https://guides.rubyonrails.org/engines.html#routes) you have to preprend the helper with `main_app` for it to work.
-Rails need to know for which engine should it search the route.
+Rails needs to know which engine  it should find a route for.
 So the above query becomes this 👇

 ```ruby{2}